-Are you reading Firstrade reviews because you’ve heard that this broker is now matching Robinhood’s commission?
+Are you reading the Firstrade review because you’ve heard that this broker is now matching Robinhood’s commissions?
 Wait!
 What?
 Oh!
 Haven’t you heard?

 And yes, those are all essential.
 However, trading companies are a large part of trading.
 The reason for this is it’s where the business happens.

 It’s here orders are placed, charts are found and profits are made and lost.
 Therefore, it’s essential to find a broker you’re comfortable with.

 Read our post on reading stock charts if you’re new or need a refresher.
 Let’s get on with this Firstrade review to see if it’s a broker for you.

 Will you have built-in access to the same trading resources and research offered by TD’s ThinkOrSwim (TOS) or the Trader Workstation (TWS) of InteractiveBrokers?

 Maybe not.
 But you can always use TOS to plan your trades and execute your plan with Firstrade.
 The downside of Firstrade may be the web-only access platform.